 Mersing is where you can board a ferry to Tioman Island, which has great beaches and lots of snorkelling and diving sites.
 The journey by bus from Kuala Lumpur to Mersing takes under 5 hours, making Tioman Island an ideal getaway destination for people living in the big city.

-Travel Times to Mersing
+Bus Times from Kuala Lumpur to Mersing

 There are 5 bus services a day from Kuala Lumpur to Mersing which are available to book online.